MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ### Disk exclusion for VMware VM backup
 With DPM 2019 UR1, you can exclude the specific disk from a VMware VM backup.
 [Learn more](back-up-vmware.md).

-### Support for additonal layer of authentication to delete online backup
+### Support for additional layer of authentication to delete online backup
 With DPM 2019 UR1, an  additional a layer of authentication is added for  critical operations.
 You will be prompted to enter a security PIN when you perform *Stop Protection* with *Delete data* operations.

 ### New cmdlet parameter